TCL S551G TV Review

 We bought and tested the 75-inch TCL S551G, which is also available in 43-, 50-, 55-, 65-, and 85-inch sizes.
 Only the 55-inch and larger sizes support TCL's Game Accelerator 120, so keep that in mind if you plan on using the TV for gaming.
 Other than that, our results are valid for the other sizes.
 There's also a massive 98-inch variant called the TCL S550G, but it features a different 120Hz panel, so the results here don't apply to that model.

 The TCL S5 is a fairly basic budget TV.
 While it lacks more advanced features like local dimming, it's cheap, comes in a wide range of sizes, and fits the bill for those who just want a simple 4k TV at a reasonable price.
-Its picture quality is nothing to write home about, especially for HDR content, but it's a good value option.
+Its picture quality is nothing to write home about, especially for HDR content, but it's a decent value option.
 It even includes some features found on pricier models, like VRR and Dolby Vision/HDR10+ support.
-If you're primarily looking for a budget gaming TV and are willing to trade in some contrast for a brighter TV with modern gaming features like HDMI 2.1 bandwidth and 4k @ 144Hz, you can get the Hisense QD7N QLED for just a bit more money.
+If you're looking for a TV that provides better image quality and has modern gaming features like HDMI 2.1 bandwidth and 4k @ 144Hz, you can get the Hisense QD7QF for just a bit more money.

 For more options, check out our recommendations for the best budget TVs, the best TVs under $500, or the best LED TVs.
 To learn more about the testing process that informs our scores and recommendations, check out our article on how we test TVs.